Table of Contents

 One thing to be careful about is NOT to sacrifice bedrooms for a home office if it means you have fewer bedrooms than comparable homes in the same price range and area.

-5. Storage.
-People have stuff.
-Stuff needs space.
+3. People have stuff.
+Stuff needs storage space.
 Most buyers tour a home looking at the overall storage possibilities.

 If you don’t have a huge amount of storage in your home, make sure you make the most of what you have.
 Pay attention to your storage spaces and rooms in your staging.
 Cull the closets to show as much room available as possible.

 This is just one reason why staging is important.
-It shows your home in the best possible way.
+It shows all the spaces in your home in the best possible light.
 Look at it this way, you’re going to be moving soon anyway…why not pack up a good amount of your stuff now?

-6. An Organized Garage.
-One item that is a moving up the home buyers top 10 wish list is a functional garage.
+Along with storage, an organized garage is a moving up on the home buyers top 10 wish list.
 Today’s families appreciate a space large enough to fit 2 vehicles and offer storage space for their many activities.
 Having an organized storage system in the garage is a big plus for a home seller, especially if your garage is not large.

-Organizing systems for the garage have become popular, and you can find them in all the big home improvement stores, as well as online.
+You can find garage organization systems in all the big home improvement stores, as well as online.
 They are not that expensive, as most garages are fairly uniform in size and construction.
 The added benefit of organizing is the opportunity to declutter and clean.

 Here are some great ideas for organizing and primping up the garage from Realtor.com.